 One Larceny or Several?

 A common question that arises in larceny prosecutions is whether one larceny has occurred, or several.
-Generally, multiple items stolen from the same owner at the same time will form one larceny, but some states either give prosecutors the discretion to, or require that they, charge such a situation as multiple larcenies.
+Generally, multiple items stolen from the same owner at the same time will form one larceny, but some states allow prosecutors to charge such a situation as multiple larcenies.

-Courts will look at the timing and locations of larcenies to determine whether they formed part of a single activity or multiple activities.
+Courts often look at the timing and locations of larcenies to determine whether they formed part of a single activity or several.
 If part of a single activity, only one larceny has occurred.
 If there were multiple activities, however, then there were also multiple larcenies.

-The determination of the number of larcenies affects the number and severity of the larceny charges.
+The determination of the number of larcenies can affect the number and severity of the larceny charges.
 For example, if multiple takings form one instance of larceny, the amount of the items taken could push the larceny into the realm of a felony.
 On the other hand, if the multiple takings each formed a single occurrence of larceny, the defendant may face multiple lesser misdemeanor counts.
-In the end, this determination could have a great impact on the punishment the defendant receives.
+This determination could have a great impact on the punishment the defendant receives.